openlab-at-city-tech/openlab/wp-content/plugins/folders/readme.txt

 * You can also move media library files, pages, posts, or any custom post to folders without using our drag and drop feature.
 Whenever you select any element or select some elements in bulk, you can move it to a folder using our dropdown menu
 * Select specific folders when you add media to your pages, posts or any other post type
 * Drag and drop folders, change order, and hierarchy
+* Search folder names
+* Duplicate folders - duplicate an existing folder with all its content
 * Upload directly to a media library folder - you can easily upload images or any other kind of files to a specific folder
 * Select a default folder for your media library, posts, pages, and custom posts - you can select the folder that will load by default when you open your media library, pages, posts, and custom posts.
 For example, you can show all the unassigned files whenever you open the media library.
 * New!
 Sort your folders - you can sort your folders based on name and creation date